TeriD/KY_Highway_Plan_Projects/README.md

 ## Disclaimer

-This dashboard is an **independent software development project** created by the developer in their personal capacity.
-It is **not commissioned, directed, or endorsed** by the Kentucky Transportation Cabinet (KYTC) or any of its departments.
-All data is sourced from **publicly available datasets**.
-For official information, visit the [KYTC website](https://transportation.ky.gov).
+This dashboard is an independent software development project that I created on my own.
+It is not commissioned, directed, or endorsed by the Kentucky Transportation Cabinet (KYTC) or any of its departments.
+All data used here comes from publicly available datasets.
+For official information, check out the [KYTC website](https://transportation.ky.gov).

-See the full [Disclaimer](disclaimer.html) for details on data sources, liability, and project purpose.
+You can read the complete [Disclaimer](disclaimer.html) for more details on data sources, liability, and the project's purpose.

 ---

 ## Help & Support

-For usage instructions, see the [Help page](help.html).
+If you need usage instructions, check out the [Help page](help.html).

-For questions about this independent project, contact the developer directly.
-For official KYTC highway project information, contact the Kentucky Transportation Cabinet through their official channels.
+For any questions about this independent project, feel free to reach out to me directly through Slack.
+For official information regarding KYTC highway projects, please contact the Kentucky Transportation Cabinet through their designated channels.

 ---

 ## License

-This project is for educational and demonstration purposes only.
-No warranty is provided.
+This project is meant solely for educational and demonstration purposes.
+There are no warranties provided.